cnlohr/rv003usb/demo_custom_device/README.md

 This demo sets up a device with a HID descriptor on endpoint 1.
 But we don't actually use that endpoint for anything.
 Everything can be done with control messages.

 Control messages are what you use for `hid_send_feature_report` and `hid_get_feature_report`.
 These are advanteagous because they let you transfer data very fast.
-Usually at around 1MBit/s.
+Usually at > 500kbit/s.

 They also handle framing messages, so you don't need to tell either side how big your messages are, use escape sequences, etc.  They just transfer a block of data from one side to the other.